 Examples of indirect materials are abundant:

 Fixed manufacturing overhead costs include expenses that stay relatively the same regardless of the project.
-These can include tool rentals, safety equipment, insurance premiums and more.
+These can consist of tool rentals, safety equipment, insurance premiums, and more.

 Finally, variable overhead costs will also add to expenditures.
-Unlike fixed overhead, these costs vary with the amount of production.
-They are mostly made up of supplies and utilities.
+Unlike fixed overhead, these costs vary with the amount of production, and they are mostly made up of supplies and utilities.